anebz/cloud/Accreditations/aws_developer_associate.md

 * It scales automatically to meet peak build requests
 * If the build fails, run it locally using CodeBuild Agent
-* For very big dependencies, to reduce build time,, bundle them all in the source coude during the last stage of CodeBuild
+* For very big dependencies, to reduce build time, bundle them all in the source coude during the last stage of CodeBuild
-* Logs are stored in CloudWatch, they can be exported to S3
-* To override build commands without touching the code or editing the project, run the start build CLI command with buildspecOverride property to set the new buildspec.yml file
+* To override build commands without touching the code or editing the project, run the start build CLI command with `buildspecOverride` property to set the new buildspec.yml file

 For running dependencies before the build phase, specify run-as as the top of **pre_build** command of phases block.

-When using SAM in the build phase, use aws-sam-cli in the install phase and sam package in the post_build phase of the buildspec file.
+When using SAM in the build phase, use `aws-sam-cli` in the install phase and `sam package` in the post_build phase of the buildspec file.

-### CodeDeploy
+### 11.3.
+CodeDeploy

 * Automated deployments to EC2, Lambda, or to on-premises
 * With a CodeDeploy agent in an EC2 instance, the instances can be used in Codedeploy deployments.
 The agent cleans up log files to conserve disk space